occipital/django-content-settings/docs/template_types.md

 # Templates

-The most powerful part of Content Setting where the raw value of your content settings is a string that used for generating actual value in the project.
+The most powerful part of Content Setting, where the raw value of your content settings is a string that is used for generating actual value in the project.

 Module introduces advanced variable types designed for template rendering and Python code evaluation using `CallToPythonMixin` for using setting variables as functions.
 I'll explain the mixing implanation on `SimpleFunc` type, but in the actual project you may want to use more advanced types such as `DjangoTemplate`, `DjangoModelTemplate`, `SimpleEval` and so on.
 It is ok to skip the explanation of the `CallToPythonMixin`.

-## CallToPythonMixin - the explanation that can be skiped
+## CallToPythonMixin - the explanation that can be skipped

 The mixin has two most important methods you may want to redefine:

 * `prepare_python_call` - the function gets py object as an attribute and returns a dict that will be used in kwargs of the attribute call
-* `python_call` - is the function that would be called when the user call function that returned by the attribute
+* `python_call` - is the function that would be called when the user calls a function that is returned by the attribute

-If you don't want to overwrite the method you can use attributes
+If you don't want to overwrite the method, you can use attributes.

 * `call_func` - the function would be called when the user uses an attribute (uses by `python_call`).
 It accepts all of the args and kwargs passed to the function when it is called + one more kwarg, by default "prepared", with the value returned by `prepare_python_call`.
 By default it is `lambda *args, prepared=None, **kwargs: prepared(*args, **kwargs)`
-* `call_prepare_func` - function that prepares value from django admin and store it in the context of python value, By default it is `lambda value: value`
+* `call_prepare_func` - a function that prepares value from Django admin and stores it in the context of python value, By default it is `lambda value: value`
 * `call_func_argument_name` - the name of the attribute for the prepared value.
-By default "prepared"
+By default, "prepared"

 With the combination of `call_prepared_func` and `call_func` you can get a performance boost when you using it in code.